codurance/site/_posts/2016-06-09-configuring-aws-for-lambda.md

 During the  [Software Craftsmanship and Testing conference UK](http://socratesuk.org/index.html), [Mash][mash-twitter] run a session on AWS Lambda, with examples written in Java and python.
 Some other people also tried to do it in NodeJS.

-The first part, mostly accidental complexity, is how to setup the account to be able to use these services.
+The first part, mostly [accidental complexity][no-silver-bullet-summary], is how to setup the account to be able to use these services.
 This is the part that most people struggled with, so here is a step-by-step guide.

 ## Setting up your AWS account